input-output-hk/hermes/docs/src/architecture/08_concepts/index.md

 ![hermes_application](./../images/hermes_application.svg)

 Basically, the *Hermes application* is a set of *Hermes event* handler functions and nothing more.
 The source code could be split into different WASM components, but they will have the same state specified for this *Hermes application*.

 Application's state initializes during the application initializing process and mainly based on the configuration of the *HREs* config files.

 For each event handling execution, the application's state remains **consistent** and **immutable**.
 It means that before any event processing, it is made a copy of the initial application's state, this copy used during the execution and removed after it.
-So the overal application state remains the same.
+So the overall application state remains the same.

 ## Hermes events queue implementation

 ![event_queue](./../images/event_queue.svg)

 [*Hermes events queue*](./../05_building_block_view/hermes_core.md#hermes-events-queue) it is a simple multi-producers single-consumer (MPSC) [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) data structure.
 It receives *Hermes events* from different *Hermes runtime extensions* and responsible to transport them in corresponding order to the *Hermes application*.

-## Generalized Dependency Tracking
+## WASM execution parallelization

 Looking for potential optimization, an obvious solution to parallelize *Hermes event's* processing.
 One problem with this approach is the possibility of the queue order being disrupted.

-To solve it **generalized dependency tracking** algorithm is proposed.
+Desired properties:

+* Any event source can ensure dependent events are fully processed before sending new events.
+* Unrelated events are not blocked by another events sources dependencies
+* We can have multiple WASM components running concurrently, 1 per CPU core.
+* We keep the WASM execution as busy as possible.
+* We do not block WASM execution because of dependencies.
+* A general solution that can be used by any event source.
+* Event sources do not need dependencies where their events do not require earlier complete execution.

+### Generalized Dependency Tracking

+One of the potential solution

 ![generalized_dependency_tracking](./../images/generalized_dependency_tracking.svg)

-Desired Properties:
-- Any event source can ensure dependent events are fully processed before sending new events.
-- Unrelated events are not blocked by another events sources dependencies
-- We can have multiple webasm modules running concurrently.
-1 per CPU core.
-- We keep the webasm execution as busy as possible.
-- We do not block webasm execution because of dependencies.
-- A general solution that can be used by any event source.
-- Event sources do not need dependencies where their events do not require earlier complete execution.